What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 When it comes to Internet access, privacy is one of the main concerns of a user.
 Hackers always look for private information.
 In this case, a firewall with a VPN helps to hide personal information like the domain name service (DNS) and IP address so that hackers cannot get any private details.

 Installing a software firewall is quite simple and does not need any professional guidance.
 There are tutorials available on the Internet that will help you complete the installation process.
 Nowadays, all modern operating systems come with pre-installed firewalls.

-What are the Disadvantages of a Firewall?
+What Are the Disadvantages of a Firewall?

 Protecting and securing your business's data is one of the most important tasks your company can undertake to prevent fraud or theft.
-Intrusion deterrence via firewall can be a reliable defense between your company's network and hackers.
+Intrusion deterrence via a firewall can be a reliable defense between your company's network and hackers.
 However, a firewall should never be your company's only line of defense.